jsusskin/markdown-cv/index.md

 ## Currently

-Machine Learning Research Scienist and Manager at <a href="http://apple.com">Apple</a>
+Machine Learning Research Scientist and Manager at <a href="http://apple.com">Apple</a>

 ### Research interests